cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 ## English Version

-When your application starts throwing `SQLTransientConnectionException: Connection is not available, request timed out`, 90% of developers' natural instinct is to go to `application.properties` and do this:
+When your application starts throwing `SQLTransientConnectionException: Connection is not available, request timed out`, the natural instinct for 90% of developers is to go to `application.properties` and do this:

 ```properties
 # The classic "band-aid" that makes the wound worse